Opinion | How the presidents look to the CIA officers who brief them

 President Barack Obama was “a careful reader” who wanted to be briefed daily through the transition, even on Thanksgiving.
 Clapper tried to give him special “expert briefings,” but “fifty percent were yawners,” according to a participant quoted by Helgerson.

 Vice presidents and also-rans also get a nod.
-Vice President Dick Cheney requested a special “behind the tab,” supplement to the PDB to answer his special queries.
+Vice President Dick Cheney requested a special “behind the tab” supplement to the PDB to answer his special queries.
 Vice President Mike Pence was briefed every weekday during the transition, even on his son’s wedding day.
 Pence liked his briefers so much that when he left office, he invited seven of them to his house for a special farewell party.

 There’s an upstairs/downstairs aspect to the briefers’ assessments of their clients.
 John Edwards, the 2004 Democratic vice-presidential nominee, was overheard before a briefing saying “get it over with quick and we can go and have a pizza.”
 Sarah Palin, the 2008 nominee for vice president was surprisingly, “an attentive and appreciative interlocutor.”
 Mitt Romney, the 2012 Republican presidential nominee, was predictably “gracious, reserved and statesmanlike” and a person who “left his politics at the door,” Helgerson writes.